botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 At times I go and work from the park.
 I watch the squirrels when I'm tired, walk a bit and then go on working.

-I sometimes take the iPad out with me and work in places where I otherwise wouldn't bother.
+I oftentimes take the iPad out with me and work in places where I wouldn't bother to bring a notebook.

-I don't need to wait for a lazy waitress to bring me a note with barely readable 32 character long weird WiFi password.
+Neither do I have to wait to ask what the WiFi password is and then try to read and enter a barely readable 32 character long password, when I'm working from a café.

 And finally ... if the WiFi sucks, as it often does, LTE saves the day.